rokudogobu/QLHighlight/README.md

 The value of `style` is a css file name for highlight.js without extension.
 You can choose one from  `QLHighlight.qlgenerator/Contents/Resources/styles` ( same as `src/styles` of hightlight.js repository ), but a css which requires external image is not recommended.

-The value for other keys must be in CSS format.
+The value for other keys must be in CSS value format.
 Those values are copied into `<style>` of an internally generated html code.

 ## License